rapid7/metasploit-framework/documentation/modules/auxiliary/gather/http/cve_2021_27850_apache_tapestry_hmac_key.md

 ## Description

-This module exploit the CVE-2021-27850 which affects several versions of Apache Tapestry.
+This module exploits CVE-2021-27850 which affects several versions of Apache Tapestry.
 The versions concerned are at least 5.4.5, 5.5.0, 5.6.2 and 5.7.0.
-This CVE allows an attacker to leak the source code of a such a Tapestry server by requesting a particular .class file with its name through the url with an extra "/" at the end : http://tapestryhost:8080/assets/something/services/AppModule.class/.
-It makes in particular possible to leak the HMAC secret key which is located by default in AppModule.class.
+This CVE allows an attacker to leak the source code of a Tapestry server by requesting a particular `.class` file with its name through the url with an extra `/` at the end: http://tapestryhost:8080/assets/something/services/AppModule.class/.
+Due to this, it is possible to leak the HMAC secret key which is located in `AppModule.class` by default.

 ## Verification Steps